 The Lindis River cherry development encompasses 36 hectares of pastoral land in the Lindis Valley, Central Otago.
 Depending on the success of the offer, Deep Creek Fruits will have the option to increase the Lindis River development to 80 hectares in total.

-We have collaborated with the landowners of historic Lindis Peaks Station – a family owned and operated sheep and beef business seeking to diversify land use – to establish an orchard.
-The first of 53,000 trees were planted in August 2019 with the second and largest planting scheduled for winter 2020, and the final planting in winter 2021.
+Deep Creek Fruits has collaborated with the landowners of historic Lindis Peaks Station – a family owned and operated sheep and beef business seeking to diversify land use – to establish a cherry orchard for global production.

 With a natural elevation of up to 400 metres above sea level, the Lindis River site is ideal for premium cherry production as it is less prone to frosts in the critical spring blossoming and fruit-set period.

 The first Lindis River cherries will be harvested in the summer of 2021-2022.
-At full mature production in 2025-2026, the orchard is projected to send 12-18 tonnes per hectare to global markets.
+Trees are expected to reach full mature production in 2025-2026.

 Southern Fruits International LP will provide all packhouse and export services to Deep Creek in relation to this development.